rasitayaz/flutter-pie-menu/README.md

 Wrap your page, or any other desired widget for drawing the menu and the background overlay, with `PieCanvas` widget.

-For instance, if you want the menu to be displayed at the forefront, you can wrap your `Scaffold` with a `PieCanvas` like following:
+For instance, if you want the menu to be displayed at the forefront, wrap your `Scaffold` with a `PieCanvas` like following:

 ```dart
 PieCanvas(